 Dave Righetti put his name in the history books on July 4, 1983, tossing the 166th no-hitter of the Modern Era.
 Two years removed from his Rookie of the Year campaign, Righetti became the first Yankees pitcher to throw a no-no since Don Larsen's perfect game in the 1956 World Series and the first Yankees left-hander to achieve the feat since George Mogridge in 1917.

 The game -- a 4-0 win for the Yanks -- was punctuated by a Wade Boggs strikeout in the ninth.
 No small feat, considering Boggs hit a Major League-best .361 that season and struck out just 36 times.
 Indeed, Rags had it going on that day.

-Independence K: Only 16 pitchers have reached the 3,000-strikeout plateau in the game's long history, and two of them did so on July 4, just four years apart.
+Independence K: A select few have reached the 3,000-strikeout plateau in the game's long history, and two of them did so on July 4, just four years apart.
 Those are two patriotic punchouts.

 Four years after Ryan's feat, Phil Niekro struck out the Rangers' Larry Parrish for his 3,000th, en route to a 5-0 victory for the Yankees.
 Niekro is the only knuckleballer to have reached 3,000 K's.

 A near no-no: Before throwing his first (and only) no-hitter with the Reds in 1978, the great Tom Seaver threw five one-hitters for the Mets, including two that were broken up in the ninth inning.
 One of those occurred on July 4, 1972, against the Padres.
 In front of an enthusiastic Shea Stadium crowd, Seaver retired Dave Roberts for the first out of the ninth.
 But the no-hitter was broken up by Leron Lee, who singled up the middle to center field.

 The single was fielded by none other than Willie Mays.